 Now, if we’ve already offended you, we sincerely do apologize and we genuinely wish you well.

 But for those who choose to read on, do be advised, this site exists solely to provide an educational and historical reflection of a horrid musical practice which existed primarily between 1865 and 1930, primarily in the United States, but in other English-speaking nations across the globe as well.

-This scholarly undertaking intends to demonstrate that, … just as the tasty mushroom can flourish in a bed of manure-laden filth, so too can the expansion of various original musical art forms, including African-American folk songs, ragtime, jazz, and the blues, all be traced back to the most vile of all planting beds, allowing the propagation of what will be now and forever known as the Coon Song.
+This scholarly undertaking intends to demonstrate that, … just as the tasty mushroom can flourish in a bed of manure-laden filth, so too can the expansion of various original musical art forms, including African-American folk songs, ragtime, jazz, and the blues, all of which share a common connection to the most vile of all planting beds, one which allowed for the cultivation and propagation of what will be forever known as the “Coon Song”.

 We invite your perusal and we truly appreciate your patient indulgence as the construction of this valuable reference work continues.